Spatial-Web-Foundation/UDG/design-spatial-web-node.md

 ### Spatial Web Addresses

-In the Spatial Web, there is a distinction between a Spatial Web Identifier (SWID) and a Spatial Web Address (here, proposed as SWAD).
+In the Spatial Web, there is a distinction between a Spatial Web Identifier (SWID) and a ___Spatial Web URL___ (here, proposed as __SWURL__).
 The SWID provides an address to a credential that verifies the existence of that resource, but does not in fact identify where a resource is within the spatial web.
 This makes it far more difficult to create a linking system as such credentials are not necessarily guaranteed to be within the same indexing system.

 ___Addressing__ and ___credentialing__ serve two different functions.
 A __spatial web resource locator__ (or SWURL) identifies where a given resource is located on the spatial web.
 The address typically will identify a spatial node (the physical system where the resource is located) coupled with an identifier for that resource on that machine.